 At St. Elizabeth Healthcare, we offer a program that can help stop the cycle of abuse.
 You can get control of your life and be happy again.
 It starts by understanding whether you are a victim.

 Simply put, domestic violence is about power and control.
 Your abuser wants it and will use a variety of different methods to get complete power and control over you.
-So ask yourself, “Are you enduring any of the following types of abuse?
+So ask yourself, “Am I enduring any of the following types of abuse?"

 - Physical Violence: Have you ever been hit, slapped, punched or kicked?
 Are you often being pushed or having items thrown at you?